-Google employees resign over Project Maven and AI for military: Here’s what we know so far
+Google employees resign over Project Maven and AI for military: Here’s what has happened

-Over a dozen Google employees have reportedly resigned to protest the company’s involvement in a US Department of Defense project called Maven, according to a report by Gizmodo.
-This comes after nearly 4,000 employees signed a petition in April 2018, asking Google CEO Sundar Pichai to cut the company’s ties with the controversial Project Maven.
-The contract for Project Maven has been signed by Google’s Cloud unit, and is a deal that could result in billions of dollars of revenue.
-So what exactly is Project Maven and why are Google employees are resigning over this?
+Over a dozen Google employees have resigned to protest the company’s involvement in a US Department of Defense project called Project Maven, according to a report by Gizmodo.
+This comes after nearly 4,000 employees signed a petition in April 2018, asking Google CEO Sundar Pichai to cut the sever ties with the controversial Project Maven and declare that Google would not let its AI be used in the ‘business of warfare.’
+The contract for Project Maven has been signed by Google’s Cloud unit,and is a deal that could result in billions of dollars of revenue for Google and its parent company Alphabet.
+So what exactly is Project Maven and why are Google employees resigning over this military project?
 We take a look below.

 Why have Google employees resigned?

-According to a Gizmodo report, about a dozen Google employees have resigned this month to protest the company’s continued involvement in Project Maven.
-Google employees who have resigned raised ethical concerns about the use of Google’s machine learning and artificial intelligence technology in helping with Pentagon’s drone warfare project.
-Gizmodo reports that the stories of the employees and the reasoning behind their decisions has been shared in an internal document, which has also been accessed by the news publication.
+According to a Gizmodo report, a dozen Google employees handed in their resignations this month to protest the company’s continuation with Pentagon’s Project Maven.
+Google employee have resigned raised ethical concerns about the use of Google’s machine learning and artificial intelligence technology in helping with Pentagon’s aerial drone warfare project.
+Gizmodo reports that the stories of the employees and the reasoning behind their decisions have been shared in an internal document being shared at Google.

-So what is Project Maven and why are Google employees opposed to it?
+What is Project Maven and why are Google employees opposing to it?

-Project Maven is the US Defense Department’s project to rely on Artificial intelligence and machine learning in order to make sense of the images captures by its aerial drones.
-Project Maven will look at computer vision, a field in which Google specialises.
-Computer is an aspect of machine learning and AI where the machine in question can recognise and classify objects that it sees.
+Project Maven is the US Defense Department’s project to rely on Artificial Intelligence and machine learning in order to make sense of the images captured by the US military’s aerial drones.
+Project Maven will look at computer vision, a field in which Google specialises, to make some of this possible.
+Computer vision is an aspect of machine learning and AI where the machine in question can recognise and classify objects that it sees.
 In other words, the drones could soon be able to identify what they see, thanks to the AI and ML tools, without relying on human interventions.
+In case of the military drones, it will be used to identify what will be on interest in these war zone situations.

 One of the challenges for the US Defense Department is that the drones collect so much imagery, that classifying these images becomes a challenge for humans.
 AI and ML could change all of that, and that’s where Google with its prowess in computer vision could help.
+The task of recognising the required object would become simpler and quicker with computer vision tech driven by AI and ML.
 Again deep learning and neural networks would be used to help the drones recognise objects, and spot something that would be of interest to the military.

 The fear among Google employees is that the company’s technology will be used to aid warfare and in killings.
 With Project Maven, the AI would be customised for US drone surveillance, and help in tracking objects, vehicles, etc in war zones.
-In March, it was reported that Google AI was used by the US Department of Defense to analyze drone footage.
+In March, it was reported that Google AI was used by the US Department of Defense to analyse drone footage.
 Google had replied then that was only providing TensorFlow application programming interfaces, or APIs, to the pilot project.
 TensorFlow is Google’s open-source library for AI capabilities like machine learning and computer vision.

 What did Google employees write in the protest letter to CEO Sundar Pichai?